Passion’s Continuum (2023) · 16 min (in five movements)

 In searching for an idea for how to start work on this quartet, I turned to a collection of poetry written by my father, Paul Anthony De Ritis (1922-2000), titled Chords of Dust.
 In a poem titled “The Room,” several references to sound can be found, as well as the phrase “Passion’s Continuum,” which I decided to title this collection of short movements.
 The bulk of this work was written during the winter break, December 2022, in Berkeley, CA. Special thanks to the University of California, Berkeley, and Professor Ed Campion, current Director of Berkeley’s Center for New Music and Audio Technologies, for allowing me to work there during this period.

+Passion’s Continuum consists of five movements.
 “On Chapels of Doom” is based upon the rhythms and harmonies loosely derived from spectral analyses of chapel bells recorded in the Italian Abruzzo, the region where my father was born.

 “The Tinkling of Orchestral Bells” imagines the string quartet as a kind of illusory glockenspiel or other collection of dreamed-up bell-like sounds that leverage muted natural and artificial harmonics interspersed with pizzicati open strings.